typesafehub/prod-suite-management-doc/guides/k8-akka-cluster/src/main/paradox/index.md

 **Enabling a packaging plugin**

-You may choose to enable [JavaAppPackaging](http://www.scala-sbt.org/sbt-native-packager/archetypes/java_app/index.html) or [JavaServerAppPackaging](http://www.scala-sbt.org/sbt-native-packager/archetypes/java_server/index.html) plugin provided by SBT Native Packager.
+You may choose to enable [JavaAppPackaging](http://www.scala-sbt.org/sbt-native-packager/archetypes/java_app/index.html) or [JavaServerAppPackaging](http://www.scala-sbt.org/sbt-native-packager/archetypes/java_server/index.html) plugin provided by sbt native packager.

 The `JavaServerAppPackaging` plugin provides all the features provided by the `JavaAppPackaging` plugin with some additional [server features](http://www.scala-sbt.org/sbt-native-packager/archetypes/java_server/index.html#features) such as daemon user/group support and support for `/etc/default`.